influx6/geckoclient/README.md

 })
 ```

-`delete_by` is an optional field by which to order the truncation of records once the maximum record count has been reached.
+`DeleteBy` is an optional field by which to order the truncation of records once the maximum record count has been reached.
 By default the oldest records (by insertion time) will be removed.

 ## Vendoring